tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 	}
 }
 ```
-After replacing the private variable and constructors from the CheckoutController with inheritance from the ControllerBase, the three places referencing the old variable are showing as errors and I&#8217;ll simply update them to the public property in the ControllerBase.
+After replacing the private variable and constructors from the CheckoutController with inheritance from the ControllerBase, the three places referencing the old variable are showing as errors and I'll simply update them to the public property in the ControllerBase.

 The last place I need to change is the ShoppingCart object.
-Despite being a model object, the ShoppingCart object instantiates it&#8217;s own local instance of the MusicStoreEntities context.
+Despite being a model object, the ShoppingCart object instantiates it's own local instance of the MusicStoreEntities context.
 The first time I converted the project, I missed this case and had some odd unit test results until I realized the cart was still accessing a real database.

 _In larger projects it can be common to have components separately instantiated in random nooks and crannies, not only making it tricky to convert for unit testing but also making the production code more fragile and harder to change and troubleshoot.
-After replacing the local ones, it&#8217;s a good idea to execute some searches through the codebase to find other references to the concrete classes._
+After replacing the local ones, it's a good idea to execute some searches through the codebase to find other references to the concrete classes._

-Just like the Controllers, I&#8217;ll update the ShoppingCart object to use the interface and use [Dependancy Injection][4] to pass in the context I expect it to use.
-Besides updating the constructor to require an IMusicStoreEntities context, I&#8217;ll also need to update the static methods that return instances of the cart:
+Just like the Controllers, I'll update the ShoppingCart object to use the interface and use [Dependancy Injection][4] to pass in the context I expect it to use.
+Besides updating the constructor to require an IMusicStoreEntities context, I'll also need to update the static methods that return instances of the cart:

 **MVCMusicStore/Models/ShoppingCart.cs** (New File)